 There is a supernatural warmth about Mexico.
 Sure the temperature is in the mid-80s and the sun is strong all day.
 The people just look warm.
 There are brand new babies everywhere and two out of three women between the ages of 15-45 is pregnant or nursing.
-It appears that people are eating ice cream cones all day long.
+People seem to eat ice cream cones all day long.
 No one has acne.
 Everyone seems to like their body.
 Parents genuinely like their kids.

-At the Abastos Market, the market of the people (where we saw not one gringo), I ate divine tamales oaxaños-- they come wrapped in a giant banana leaf and inside were the traditional tamale incredients plus mole negro.
-Even with the random chicken parts I found in my tamale, they were still divine.
+At the Abastos Market, the market of the people (where we saw not one gringo), I ate divine tamales oaxaños-- they come wrapped in a giant banana leaf and inside are the traditional tamale incredients plus mole negro.
+Even with the random chicken parts I found in my tamale they were still divine.
 Luz, the proprietor and I had a nice long platica (chat).
-Turn out her little restaurant has been there 22 years.
-I love Luz.
+She told me that her little restaurant has been there 22 years.
 At the Abastos market I also bought pillow cases to embroider from Maria who turned 8 that day!
 Feliz cumpleaños Maria.
 My pillow cases have love birds with the words ¨Tu eres me amor¨ in an arch above.
-I´m heading to the town square to have a cerveza and do some embroidery after I post this blog.

 Not all of my contacts have been as charmed as my interlude with Estrella and at the Abastos market.
-One afternoon, while having a solitary moment in the plaza, a short blood-shot-eyed fellow sidled up next to me on the stairs where I was sitting watching a geriatric campesino speaking to a sleeping crowd about something political.
+One afternoon, while having a solitary moment in the plaza, a short blood-shot-eyed fellow sidled up next to me on the stairs where I was sitting watching a campesino speaking about something political I couldn't quite understand.
 Juan was so complimentary of my accent (and my boobs).
 Where had I studied?
 Had I been to Belgium?
 He'd recently been deported from Cincinnati after a 12 year stay.
 After enough eye-boob contact, I made a quick, not very polite exit.

 Jorge, the dueño of our bed and breakfast grew up very poor and never knew his father.
 But he is from one of the original Oaxacan families.
 His grandfather was 100% Zapotec.
 Jorge wrote a book for his children to explain his life.
 It was really easy, he said.
-In a short time Jorge churned out 186 pages that his daughter (who is a profesora in Spain) is working on getting published.
+In a short time Jorge churned out 186 pages that his daughter (who is a professor in Spain) is working on getting published.
 Today when I visited Monte Alban, the ruins of the Zapotec people, I thought of Jorge´s grandfather.
-Me gusta mucho Oaxaca.
-Mucho.